top of page

 Anyway, the massive reclamation and cultivation of the interior in the Middle Ages came with a price which amounted more than the tijns tax.
 Namely the change of identity of the Frisians living in West Frisia.
 Social and landscape related organization and identity, are closely intertwined, as explained.
 The massive reclamation and cultivation led to urbanization which attracted large numbers of colonists from outside.
 This must have led to a situation of different dialects of Frisian (also called Coastal Dutch in linguistic classification), Western, Central and Eastern Dutch.
 In such a situation a koine can arise.
 A koine is a hyper-dialect.
 A blend of all the different dialects to function as the new common speech of the melting pot of peoples within a short period of time.

 From ca. 1050 onward, Frisian place names started to disappear in West Frisia and were replaced by Frankish ones (Cordfunke 2018).
-Read our post Take a virtual hike through Zuid-Holland and Utrecht to check out the Old-Frisian place names in these two provinces, or check out the real name of Brooklyn Bridge in New York.
+Read our blog post Take a virtual hike through Zuid-Holland and Utrecht to check out the Old-Frisian place names in these two provinces, or check out the real name of Brooklyn Bridge in New York.
 Not only the whole topsoil was scraped away a few meters deep, similar to the Canadian tar sands of today, together with all its archaeological history, it also led to the phenomenon of roaming villages.
 Villages wandering from one place to another after all the peat was dug out and sold.
 It was a true social paradigm shift.

-The Frisian character of the people disappeared, and it was the already mentioned count Floris the Fat (see his, possibly somewhat too slender, image below) who in the year 1101 no longer named himself count of Frisia but Florentius comes de Hollant 'Floris count of Holland'.
-The same year, by the way, that the Saxon Henry the Fat, newly appointed margrave of Frisia east of the river Lauwers, was murdered by Frisians.
-His life came to an end near present-day Norden in the district Aurich.
+The Frisian character of the people disappeared, and it was the already mentioned Count Floris the Fat (see his, possibly somewhat too slender, image below) who in the year 1101 no longer named himself count of Frisia but Florentius comes de Hollant 'Floris count of Holland'.
+The same year, by the way, that the Saxon Henry the Fat, newly appointed margrave of Frisia east of the River Lauwers, was murdered by Frisians.
+His life came to an end near the present-day town of Norden in the district Aurich.
 Henry the Fat should have been more careful in Norden, since Frisians had slaughtered an army of more than 10,000 Vikings at that same spot in 884.
 We are off topic; re-branding himself as Floris the count of Holland was, you might say, the deathblow of Hollant being Frisian of identity.
-Of course, after reading this post the reader understands that the title 'sheikh of Holland' would have been more appropriate.
+Of course, after reading this blog post the reader understands that the title 'sheikh of Holland' would have been more appropriate.
 Anyhow, from this time onward, the Frisian language disappeared as well in West Frisia.

 Frisia versus Holtland - The oldest reference of Holland is Holtland, used in the registers of the diocese Utrecht in the ninth and tenth centuries.
 The word ‘holt’ or ‘hold’ meaning (ascending) wood.
-These were the wooded lands on the geest soils near the mouth of the river Old Rhine, near the present-day towns Valkenburg and Wassenaar.
+These were the wooded lands on the geest soils near the mouth of the River Old Rhine, near the present-day towns Valkenburg and Wassenaar.
 There is a minority report of a scholar suggesting it is actually ‘hol’ and not ‘holt’ or ‘hold’ and therefore meaning low-lying land (Halbertsma 2000).
 Be that as it may, at the end of the eleventh century, the name Holdland or Hollant surfaces, and is being used more and more to indicate the area along the North Sea coast.

 Floris the Fat